aidan959/GE2-Assignment/README.md

 I learned a lot about writing code within Godot and its unique paradigms.
 I learned how to do audio in Godot and mixing audio for games.
 I learned a huge amount about boid behaviours and the process of implementing those things in a collaborative environment.

+## Aleksey (C20402732)
+I did the bulk of the model creation for the project.
+This was done due to me having the most modeling experience out of the group.
+This included creating the low-poly models, texturing them, rigging them and animating them.
+After this was done i worked on implementing the moving godsheep.
+This gave a way for the sheep to reproduce and to be blessed if the shepard was well behaved.

+I am most proud of two things - the look and feel of the enviroment and the un-natural feeling of the moving godsheep

+I broadened by knowledge in using blender as i had never done animation before, learning about keyframing and how to output these animations into godot.

 # Addons Used